 - The snowpark is a ski run for the sole use of expert skiers and snowboarders.
-It is equipped with kickers, ramps, rails, whoops and halfpipe (hereafter referred to as the “facilities”) and is designed for performing tricks and manoeuvres.
+It is equipped with kickers, ramps, rails, rollers and halfpipe (hereafter referred to as the “facilities”) and is designed for performing tricks and maneuvers.

 - Before using the “facilities” it is compulsory to check them over and assess their level of difficulty.

 - In order to assist the rider in assessing the facilities they have been colour-coded, like ski runs, as follows: BLUE = medium difficulty RED = difficult BLACK = very difficult

 - It is the sole responsibility of the user to evaluate the difficulty of the facilities in relation to their own abilities and equipment and to use the facilities with caution.
 Look before you leap!

 - Helmets are compulsory for all users including adults; users are also advised to wear other protective equipment.

 - The facilities can only be used by one person at a time.

 - It is forbidden to stop on or nearby the facilities.

 - In the event of a fall move off the piste as fast as possible.

 - Snowpark users are to be held fully responsible for any accidents, injuries or damages caused to themselves or others.